-- Email subject lines – for example, are emails with emojis in the subject line more likely to be opened?
+- Email subject lines – for example, email with emojis in the subject line more likely to be opened?

 - HTML versus plain text – are customers more likely to engage with a plain email compared to an all-singing, all-dancing HTML template?

-- Calls-to-action in the email – you could test a different colour for the call-to-action in the email or different text
+- Calls-to-action in the email – you could test a different colour for the call-to-action in the email or other text